-Prefect for camping or outdoor recreation.
-Filters out sediments, micro-plastics, pesticides, bad tastes, chemicals, viruses, bacteria, and protozoa.
+Perfect for camping or outdoor recreation.
+Filters out sediments, microplastics, pesticides, bad tastes, chemicals, viruses, bacteria, and protozoa.
 Purifies water quickly and 1 filter lasts for up to 65 gallons of water.
 Easy to grip and made of lightweight, BPA-free materials.

 Filter may not last as long with heavily soiled water.

 Great alternative to single-use plastic water bottles.
-Delivers great-tasting water free from chlorine and other water contaminates.
-Features leak-proof lid and holds up to 32 ounces of water.
-Keeps water cold for up to 24 hours, and filter lasts through 40 gallons of water.
+Delivers great-tasting water free from chlorine and other water contaminants.
+Features a leak-proof lid and holds up to 32 ounces of water.
+Keeps water cold for up to 24 hours, and the filter lasts through 40 gallons of water.

-Despite leak-proof design, some users found it still tends to leak.
+Despite the leak-proof design, some users found it still tends to leak.